chamerling/reveal.js/content/ow2con13/slides.md

-# Let's build an Open and Social PaaS!
+# Let's build an Open and Social PaaS